Capitol View/Stifft's Station

-Capitol View/Stifft's Station is a neighborhood of Little Rock, Arkansas, in the west-central portion of the city encompassing approximately 1500 homes.
+Capitol View/Stifft's Station is a neighborhood of Little Rock, Arkansas, in the west-central portion of the city with approximately 1500 homes.
 Roughly, its boundaries include the area south of West Markham, north of Interstate 630, east of Pine, and west of Summit, as well as south of Riverview between Park and Summit.
 Capitol View/Stifft's Station is just west of Downtown, north of the Central High School Historic District, southeast of Pulaski Heights and uses the 72205 ZIP code.

 History and architecture

 The Capitol View/Stifft's Station neighborhood is the result of Little Rock's early 20th century westward growth.
 Located west of the Arkansas State Capitol, Capitol View and Stifft's Station were the combined result of numerous additions to, what was at the time, western Little Rock.

 The architecture of the neighborhood is predominately Craftsman, Craftsman Bungalow, and Bungalow with modest Tudor or Colonial Revival detailing; One may also find Shotgun Houses, Queen Anne or American Foursquare styled homes, as well as various period revival influences including Spanish Colonial Revival Style architecture.
 The dominance of these styles in the neighborhood reflects its principal growth period of 1920 to 1929 with roughly 40% of building stock constructed within this decade.
 Combined with construction undertaken in the 1930s, this period accounts for the majority of housing stock built within the neighborhood.
 Although construction of Interstate 630 in the 1970s dramatically altered the southern edges of the area, the neighborhood is largely intact and much of the original housing stock remains.

 There are architecturally and historically significant structures and sites which merit preservation and protection within the area.
 Two structures in the area are listed on the National Register of Historic Places, the T.R.
 McGuire House and Lamar Porter Field.

 The T.R.
 McGuire House, located at 114 Rice Street, is a 1904 Colonial Revival cottage executed in structural concrete blocks.
 Although there are several Colonial Revival cottages throughout the area, The T.R.
 McGuire House is exemplary as a triumph in concrete block construction.

 Lamar Porter Field, developed as a Works Progress Administration project, consists of a stadium and ball field which has historically served as the center of activity and social gatherings for the neighborhood.
 The facility was constructed on property donated by the Porter family and now owned by the Billy Mitchell Boys and Girls Club.

 The neighborhood also contains two historic districts: the Capitol View Historic District and the Stifft Station Historic District.